Aristek SystemsContact Us

 One of the most prominent ethical concerns related to the future of AI in education concerns learner data protection and privacy.
 AI systems often collect extensive data about participants’ learning behavior, performance, and interests.
 The most rumored concerns include:

-AI systems in education rely on large amounts of student data, raising concerns about privacy and security.
+AI systems in education rely on large amounts of student data, which naturally raises concerns about privacy and security.
 Safeguarding this data to prevent misuse or breaches is essential.

-For AI tools that do not require registration (e.g. by providing a name or email address) and that are used by students on school premises, data protection regulations do not apply because no personal data is processed.
+It’s important to note that AI tools that do not require registration (for example, asking only for a name or email) and are used by students on school premises do not fall under data protection regulations, as no personal data is processed.

 When selecting AI tools that require registration, the school should check the following: